fzero/lhl-lectures/w4d1-sql-intro/README.md

 ### `JOIN`s

 `JOIN`s allow you to cross-reference data between two tables.
-They're what makes relational databases, well, _relational_.
-We'll talk about `JOIN`s at length on the next few days.
+They put the _relational_ in _relational databases_.

 Example:
 ```sql